f5devcentral/f5-agility-labs-xc/docs/class1/class1.rst

 -------

 In this lab, attendees will be introduced to the F5 Distributed Cloud Services platform.
 Attendees will create proxy services for publishing and securing applications that are served by both public and private endpoints.
-Attendees will also explore the DNS, Observability, and CDN capabilities of the platform.
+Attendees will also explore the ~~DNS~~, Observability, and CDN capabilities of the platform.

 Objectives:
 ----------